plutothespacedog/ECE350-Toolchain-Mac/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`find ~/.vscode/extensions -name "mshr-h.veriloghdl-*" -exec cp IcarusLinter.js '{}'/out/src/linter/IcarusLinter.js \;`

+Note: This linter uses the general flow of how we teach you to use Icarus.
+You will need to create you file list and name it "FileList.txt" for this linter to work.

 ## Manual Installation
 ### Installing Homebrew
 1. In a terminal window, enter